 What better place than Homer to begin such a school!
-Help us create an environment to share music, art, nature, gardening, cooking, food preservation, homesteading, woodworking, boat building, wilderness and outdoor skills, and more.
+Help us create an environment to share music, art, nature, gardening, cooking, food preservation, homesteading, woodworking, boat building, outdoor skills, and more.
 We hope that you will join us and become a part of helping to develop Homer Folk School.
 Take a class or teach one.
 Volunteer, donate, or help us with our fundraising.
 We invite you to find your place at HFS.

 We are a welcoming community sharing traditional knowledge, emerging wisdom and life skills to adapt and thrive on the shores of Kachemak Bay.